Handler types #

 withPayload(json): returns a JSON, specified as a string and passed as a parameter, to a client accessing the Cloudlet.

 Set form... command, which allows you to link a Form class to the class on which the Handler is defined.

 This way the Handler inside Class1 will also have the context of myForm (all fields filled in with their values) available to it: this is achieved by calling

 getHandlerParams() on the FormActionHandler context.

-A Form Class, like normal classes, can have FormActionHandlers attached to its buttons or onChange() events, in which case you can access the filled fields via the getEntity() method and the possible results are the same as a handler defined on other non-Form classes.
+A Form Class, like normal classes, can have FormActionHandlers attached to its buttons or onChange() events, in which case the filled fields can be accessed via the getEntity() method, and the possible results are the same as for a handler defined on other non-Form classes.

 Default Handlers #